 John is a frequent speaker and lecturer on substantive legal issues relating to litigation and arbitration.
 He has written numerous articles in publications for the American Bar Association, the American Arbitration Association, such as the Dispute Resolution Journal, Commercial & Business Litigation, The Minority Trial Lawyer, and Journal of Money Laundering Control.
 His service in numerous bar and professional associations includes being a Fellow of the American Bar Foundation and Life Member of the Hispanic National Bar Association.

-Arrastia is a member of The Florida Bar and admitted to practice before the U.S. District Courts for the Southern, Middle and Northern Districts of Florida.
-He earned his Master of Laws, (2:1) from Cambridge University in 1996, his juris doctor from the University of Florida College of Law in 1995 and his bachelor of arts from the University of Notre Dame in 1986.
+John is a member of The Florida Bar and admitted to practice before the U.S. District Courts for the Southern, Middle and Northern Districts of Florida, and the Eleventh Circuit Court of Appeals.
+He earned his master of laws from the University of Cambridge and juris doctor with honors from the University of Florida College of Law, where he was awarded Best Oral Advocate and President of the intercollegiate, award winning Trial Team.
+He holds his bachelor of arts from the University of Notre Dame.